Notice

 15.8 What HMRC will do if your due diligence checks are found to be insufficient

-If your due diligence procedures are considered insufficient to address fraud risks, we will carefully consider the facts of the case before taking further action, but where appropriate we will seek to support you to strengthen your procedures.
+If your due diligence procedures are considered insufficient to address fraud risks, we will carefully consider the facts of the case before taking further action, but where appropriate we will seek to support you to improve your procedures.

 In more serious cases such as a failure to consider the risks, undertake due diligence checks or respond to clear indications of fraud, we will apply appropriate and proportionate sanctions.
 For serious non-compliance, such as ignoring warnings or knowingly entering into high risk transactions, we may revoke excise approvals and licences.

-You’re also reminded that handling goods liable to Excise Duty held outside a duty suspension arrangement may cause you to become liable for any Excise Duty due on those goods and an excise wrongdoing penalty.
+You’re also reminded that handling goods liable to excise duty held outside a duty suspension arrangement may cause you to become liable for any excise duty due on those goods and an excise wrongdoing penalty.
 Any of those goods you currently hold could also be liable to forfeiture.

 Paragraphs 15.9 and 15.10 provide further details on risk indicators and outline some of the checks that you may carry out to identify high risk transactions.
 These are not intended to be prescriptive or exhaustive.
 Once you have established the most appropriate due diligence tests for your business, these should be used to test both new and existing transactions and supply chains linked to your business.
 Some checks may be more appropriate to your business than others.